EdoardoCostantini/pcr-discrete-evs/README.md

 I compared the following coding schemes:

+- **Mixed data treatment**: ordinal, and count data are treated as continuous, while binary and categorical data data treated as categorical data.
+  - **Dummy**: the PCs are extracted from a design matrix combining the data treated as continuous with dummy codes of the discrete variables.
+  - **Disjunctive table**: the PCs are extracted from a design matrix combining the data treated as continuous with the complete disjunctive table of the discrete variables.
+  - **PCAmix**: the PCs are extracted from a design matrix combining the data treated as continuous with the disjunctive table of the categorical data, but scaling is performed as described by [Chavent et. al. (2017)](https://arxiv.org/abs/1411.4911).
 - **Categorical treatment**: all variables are treated as categorical.
   - **Dummy**: the PCs are extracted from the design matrix with dummy codes of the discrete variables.
-  - **disjunctive table**: the PC are extracted from the complete [disjunctive table](https://www.xlstat.com/en/solutions/features/complete-disjuncive-tables-creating-dummy-variables) of the discrete variables.
+  - **Disjunctive table**: the PC are extracted from the complete [disjunctive table](https://www.xlstat.com/en/solutions/features/complete-disjuncive-tables-creating-dummy-variables) of the discrete variables.
 The disjunctive table creates a dummy variable *for each* category of the discrete variable.
 This method is also known as *Filmer–Pritchett*.
   - **MCA**: the PCs are extracted by applying standard Correspondence Analysis (CA) to the disjunctive table of the data.
-- **Mixed data treatment**: binary, ordinal, and count data are treated as continuous; categorical data data treated as categorical data.
-  - **Dummy**: the PCs are extracted from a design matrix combining the data treated as continuous with dummy codes of the discrete variables.
-  - **Disjunctive table**: the PCs are extracted from a design matrix combining the data treated as continuous with the complete disjunctive table of the discrete variables.
-  - **PCAmix**: the PCs are extracted from a design matrix combining the data treated as continuous with the disjunctive table of the categorical data, but scaling is performed as described by [Chavent et. al. (2017)](https://arxiv.org/abs/1411.4911).

 ### Variables to be predicted